 The ‘Primer on Climate Change: Directors’ Duties and Disclosure Obligations’ from the Commonwealth Climate and Law Initiative (CCLI) and the Climate Government Initiative (CGI) advises that directors’ duties require them to be “properly informed about climate change risks” and to make decisions accordingly.

-According to a new legal primer, there are “over fifteen hundred cases have been filed as of the end of 2020 to recoup some of the damage caused by climate change or the costs of adaptation, or to challenge governments’ or corporations’ actions or failure to act.”
+According to a new legal primer, “over fifteen hundred cases have been filed as of the end of 2020 to recoup some of the damage caused by climate change or the costs of adaptation, or to challenge governments’ or corporations’ actions or failure to act.”

 The Primer examines 20 countries and the European Union where the CGI is present through its global network of national Chapters.
 It provides an overview of contemporary evidence that climate change presents foreseeable, and in many cases, material, financial and systemic risks that affect corporations and their investors and then discusses: